Tomorrowland (festival): 2020–present

 On 16 July 2025, two days prior to the opening day of the first weekend of that year's festival, the main stage was completely destroyed by a fire.
 Antwerp authorities are investigating the incident as an "unintentional arson", and no injuries were reported.
 Organisers stated that they were working to prioritise the safety of attendees, and were "finding solutions for the festival weekend".
-The DreamVille campsite opened on 17 July as scheduled, and it was announced that a smaller, alternate main stage would be constructed by either Friday or Saturday (with DreamVille's Gathering Stage used as a backup for Friday if it wasn't completed).
+The DreamVille campsite opened on 17 July as scheduled, and it was announced that a smaller, alternative main stage would be constructed by either 18 or 19 July (with DreamVille's Gathering Stage used as a backup for 18 July if it was not completed).
 The rapid destruction of the main stage drew criticism, as experts noted it was built from highly flammable materials like polystyrene and wood—making it vulnerable to fire even from a small spark, according to VRT NWS.
-The new main stage was completed on Friday, consisting of a wide video wall and DJ booth erected in front of the remaining scaffolding of the destroyed stage; it was reportedly constructed using components from the touring rig of Metallica's M72 World Tour, which were still in storage in Austria.
+The new main stage was completed on 18 July, consisting of a wide video wall and DJ booth erected in front of the remaining scaffolding of the destroyed stage; it was reportedly constructed using components from the touring rig of Metallica's M72 World Tour, which were still in storage in Austria.